Florida Name Change Lawyers

 You can legally change your name by choosing Pinellas Family Lawyer to represent you.
 After you sign up with Pinellas Family Lawyer, you will be directed to our encrypted online form to submit the personal information we need to prepare your Petition for Change of Name.

-A judge will review your case once the Court receives your background check (usually within one week).
+A judge will review your name change case once the Court receives your background check (usually within one week).
 Depending on the judge, there may or may not be a brief hearing (generally fewer than 15 minutes).
-If a hearing is required, Pinellas Family Lawyer will represent you at the hearing.
+If a hearing is required, Pinellas Family Lawyer will represent you at the court hearing.

 What information will you need to get your name change started?